One Big Beautiful Bill Act - Changes to Financial Aid

 Schedule of Reduction (Reduction of loans for less than full-time enrollment)

-• Beginning with the summer 2026 semester, Federal Direct Subsidized, Direct Unsubsidized, and Direct Graduate PLUS loans must be adjusted for less than full-time enrollment for all students.
+• Beginning with the summer 2026 semester, Federal Direct Subsidized, Direct Unsubsidized, and Direct Graduate PLUS loan amounts will be reduced when students are enrolled less than full-time.
 A Schedule of Reduction calculation will take place prior to every loan disbursement.

 A reduction in credit hours after a loan disbursement will reduce the amount you will be able to borrow in a subsequent semester within the same aid year.